ShisatoYano/AutonomousVehicleControlBeginnersGuide/doc/2_vehicle_model/2_vehicle_model.md

 In this code, a new state at the next time step can be computed with the method, "motion_model".
 If the updated speed was lower than STOP_SPEED_MPS, the speed would be set to 0 to make the vehicle stopped.
 And then, the speed is limited between MAX_SPEED_MPS and MIN_SPEED_MPS.
 Finally, the updated position (x, y) is stored to those list of history.

 ## 2.4 Visualization
+This section provides the explanation of visualizing the vehicle.
+The vehicle is separated into the following multiple parts and those drawing classes are implemented.

+* Body
+* Chasis
+* Front axle
+* Rear axle
+* Front Right/Left tire
+* Rear Right/Left tire

 ### 2.4.1 Drawing method
 Implementing a member method of State class, "draw" for visualization.
 In this code, Those lists of x, y history are plot and the current speed is also visualized.